ipfabric/docs/docs/support/known_issues/Vendors/Fortinet_FortiGate.md

 Follow these steps:

-1. Login to your FortiGate.
+1. Log in to your FortiGate.
 In case you have VDOMs enabled, ensure you have switched to the global scope (relevant drop-down menu is in the top left corner)
 2. Navigate to **System --> Admin Profiles** and click **+ Create New**
 3. Fill in a name and set all permissions to Read (you can do it by clicking **Set All** dropdown menu).
 The only exception is **System --> Maintenance** permission, which has to be set to **Read/Write** (especially if VDOMs are enabled).
-See the picture below from FortiOS versions 6.0 and 7.0
+See the picture below from FortiOS versions 6.0 and 7.0:

     ![Admin Profile, FortiOS 6.0](fortinet/fortios-60-admin-profile.png "Admin Profile, FortiOS 6.0")